ML4BM-Lab/GraphEmb/EEG-DTI/README.md

 1. With this first script we get the folder sevenNetworks, oneTooneIndex, and send data to the dockerfile for executing matlab
 ```
-sh processing_matlab_A.sh
+sh processing_matlab_A.sh <database name>
 ```

 2. run compute_similarity.m in matlab docker
 ```
 matlab -nodisplay -nosplash -nodesktop -r "run('compute_similarity.m');exit;"
 ```
-This script has been slightly modified for usage issues, only in paths
+This script has been slightly modified for usage issues, only in paths.
+Once run, you can leave the docker and from code folder again you can execute the second part of the bash file.

 3. Now we have already in the folder the inputs of the model:sevenNets & sim_network with running the following:
 ```
-sh processing_matlab_A.sh
+sh processing_matlab_B.sh <database name>
 ```